 Author contributions: Kim N and Yoo YC contributed to conception and design, acquisition of data, or analysis and interpretation of data; Lee SK interpretation of data, revising the draft critically for important intellectual content; Kim H and Ju HM acquisition of data and analysis and interpretation of data; Min KT substantial contributions to conception and design, acquisition of data, or analysis and interpretation of data, and final approval of the version to be published.

-Ethics approval: The study was reviewed and approved by the Institutional Review Board of Severance Hospital, Yonsei University Health System No. 4-2012-0621
+Ethics approval: The study was reviewed and approved by the Institutional Review Board of Severance Hospital, Yonsei University Health System No. 4-2012-0621.

 Clinical trial registration: This study is registered at http://ClinicalTrials.gov.
 The registration identification number is No.NCT01920113.